Fiji Adults Only Resorts Guide

 In order to highlight your garden’s features and add lots of interest and colors, consider these ideas:

-- Decorate your pergola by adding climbing plants or hanging planters
+- Considering adding a pergola if you don’t already have one and you have the space.
+Decorate it by adding climbing plants or hanging planters

-- Plant around the fountain to create a mesmerizing focal point
+- Get a cool outdoor fountain and plant around it to create a mesmerizing focal point

 - Soften patio and hardscape edges with bedding plants and grasses to create visual perfection!